Mahan-Fathollahpour/opencv-arduino/README.md

 # opencv-arduino
-Use Opencv python with Arduin uno and LCD
+Use Opencv python with Arduino uno and LCD

 # pin configurations :